ssmirr/appdev-chapters/program-notes.md

 ## Onwards

 Okay!
-With that housekeeping out of the way, let's move on and learn more about the Fundamental Classes of Ruby.
+With that housekeeping out of the way, let's move on and learn more about the Fundamental Classes of Ruby, starting with [our friend `String`](https://chapters.firstdraft.com/chapters/757).